jakobhuerner/jakobhuerner.github.io/_posts/2020-11-19-my_personal_photography_history.md

 ![PICT0007.JPG](../images/20201119/PICT0007.JPG)

 In this year I also started sharing my pictures online using a personal blog - long before this term was really understood or used at least in Austria. :-)
 It started with some html pages and overcompressed jpeg images, but it created some attention within my personal environment.
-Sharing images publicly globally within minutes was something completely new back then.
+Sharing images publicly globally within minutes was something completely new for most people back then.
 I still remember how my first website looked, unfortunately I have not archived the pages back then.

 ### 2004